siddhantpathakk/MLDA-DLW-Hackathon-2021/README.md

 Alternatively, for easier user convenience we can inculcate this backend process onto a hosted website, or social media platform bots such as Telegram bots, Discord bots, WhatsApp bots, etc.

+Due to GitHub's size constraints, the dataset containing the historical market values of Bitcoin could not be uploaded as a CSV file.
+Therefore, we provide a link (from Kaggle) which is also referenced to in the report:

+Zielak.
+(2021, April 11).
+Bitcoin historical data.
+Kaggle.
+Retrieved from https://www.kaggle.com/mczielinski/bitcoin-historical-data.

+The other relevant datasets have been uploaded in the repository.

 MIT License